Deadlineem/Extras-Addon-for-YimMenu/README.md

-This submenu CAN BE USED without the provided YimMenu.dll, the vehicle gifting is the ONLY feature that requires this custom dll file.
+This submenu CAN BE USED without the provided YimMenu.dll, the vehicle gifting is the ONLY feature that uses this DLL.

+IF YOU CHOOSE NOT TO USE THE DLL PROVIDED, DO NOT USE MAX MODS/PERFORMANCE IN YIMS LS CUSTOMS SECTION AND SPAWN THE VEHICLE WITH EXTRAS ADDON VEHICLE SPAWNER!

 You may compile this yourself directly from YimMenu's Source at https://github.com/YimMenu/YimMenu

 Open in Visual Studio > Open these two files and comment the lines shown in green in the screenshots below: https://imgur.com/a/4dMx3mc